Rx-Marcus/Superstore-Sales-Analysis/README.md

 - Power Bi

 ### Data Cleaning and Preparation
-1. The column “Row ID” was removed
+1. The column `Row ID` was removed
-2. The “Order Date” and “Ship Date” date format was changed from “MM–DD–YY” to “DD–MM–YY”, and the data type was set as date.
+2. The `Order Date` and `Ship Date` date format was changed from “MM–DD–YY” to “DD–MM–YY”, and the data type was set as date.
 3. Four (4) dimension tables were created
    - DimOrder
    - DimCustomer